awsdocs/amazon-eks-user-guide/doc_source/cni-increase-ip-addresses.md

    ip-192-168-97-94.region-code.compute.internal    Ready      <none>   19m   v1.20.4-eks-6b7464
    ```

-1. Describe one of the nodes to determine the max pods for the node\.
+1. Describe one of the nodes to determine the `max-pods` for the node\.

    ```
    kubectl describe node node-name ip-192-168-22-103.region-code.compute.internal